GridTools/gt4py/docs/user/next/QuickstartGuide.md

 a_value = 2.0
 b_value = 3.0
-a = np_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=a_value, dtype=np.float64))
+a = array_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=a_value, dtype=np.float64))
-b = np_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=b_value, dtype=np.float64))
+b = array_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=b_value, dtype=np.float64))
 ```

-_Note: The interface to construct fields is provisional only and will change soon._

 +++

 #### Field operators

 Field operators perform operations on a set of fields, for example, elementwise addition or reduction along a dimension.
 You can write field operators as Python functions by using the `@field_operator` decorator.
-Field operators cannot have side effects, therefore you cannot modify its arguments within their body.
-Only a subset of the Python syntax is allowed inside field operators—the library checks for correctness.
+Field operators cannot have
+side effects, therefore you cannot modify its arguments within their body.
+Only a subset of the Python syntax is allowed
+inside field operators—the library checks for correctness.

 Let's see an example for a field operator that adds two fields elementwise: